 And if you’re working from home, you and I both know that the only person you’re staring at during the entire Zoom meeting is this work crush you’ve got.
 All of a sudden, turning your cameras on at a work meeting doesn’t seem like the worst thing ever.
 A 2022 survey from the Society for Human Resource Management (SHRM) found that 33% of U.S. workers report that they’re currently involved or have been involved in a workplace romance — 6 percentage points higher than before the COVID-19 pandemic (27%).

-Is this the start of something new?
+So is your crush on your colleague the start of something new?
 Or is it something that’s going to get you demoted?
 Navigating the murky waters of developing feelings for a coworker can often leave you perplexed.
-Let’s take a look at what you need to do, so you don’t end up getting a letter from HR about being unprofessional.
+Let’s take a look at what you need to do, with the help of three experts, so you don’t end up getting a letter from HR about being unprofessional.

 Signs You Have A Crush On A Coworker